bottlepy/bottle/docs/docs_0_7.md

         do_something_with(form_data)
         return "Done"

-\* In this example we used [request.POST](#get-and-post-values) to access POST form data.
+\* In this example we used [request.POST](#working-with-http-requests) to access POST form data.

 Note that `HEAD` requests will fall back to `GET` routes and all requests will fall back to `ANY` routes, if there is no matching route for the original request method.
-You don't have to explicitly specify `HEAD` routes.